cfrigaard/pservice/README.md

  [ - ]  x11-common
 ```

 or if `systemctl list-units --all --type=service` is your prefered service
-monitor, using colors, and only showing running services
+monitor, using colors (not shown in the output below), and only showing running services

 ```
 > ./pservice.py -c -s -r
-rgb(0,255,0)
  [ + ]  accounts-daemon
  [ + ]  acpid
  [ + ]  bluetooth